JiriSlof/KnowledgeBase/MS Windows Server.md

 ####  Windows Server Standard
 - The server must be fully licensed with Core licenses (as described inthe Core-based Licensing section)
-- 2 virtual machines may be run on the server.
+- Only 2 virtual machines may be run on the server.
 - The server must be licensed again to run a further 2 virtual machines (license stacking).

 > [!TIP]